 Whether you’ve never been to Paris, are visiting for the first time or have lived here for a decade, there’s no denying the allure of a well-made French crepe.
 The extra-thin Gallic-style pancake can be topped with sweet ingredients like Nutella, sugar or fresh jam, or the savory variety, usually made with buckwheat following a traditional Breton recipe, with ham, cheese, or egg.
 The crepe is versatile too—it can just as easily be enjoyed in a posh restaurant as it can be gobbled down in a paper napkin walking down the street.

-Paris counts several top-rate spots, from small sit-down eateries to street stands, for enjoying both savory and sweet crepes-- so bookmark this list and stake out a good one on your next trip.
 One favorite tradition among tourists and locals alike?
-Ordering one savory and one sweet crepe, either to warm the hands while walking along the Seine River on a chilly day, or enjoying along with a heavy ceramic cup of cider at a sit-down restaurant.
+Ordering one savory and one sweet crepe, either to warm the hands while walking along the Seine River on a chilly day or enjoying along with a heavy ceramic cup of cider at a sit-down restaurant.

-Without further ado, here are some of our favorites across the capital.
+Here are some of our favorites across the capital:

 Address: 67 rue du Montparnasse, 14th arrondissement

 Open: Tuesday to Sunday, 12:00 pm to 11:00 pm.
 Closed on Mondays.

 Also near the Montparnasse station, this humble and friendly Breton-style pub serves simple and tasty regional fare in unusually generous portions and also offers traditional celtic music nights on occasion.